drmonkeysee/ecs-scheduler/doc/COMPONENTS.md

 # Component Overview

-ECS Scheduler is logically organized as two components, combined as a single Flask application.
+ECS Scheduler is logically organized as two components, combined in a single Flask application.

 ## Webapi